 - Choose a track: Fiction or Poetry and complete the appropriate classes (English 323/324 and 423/424)

 Click here to download the checklist for English Majors completing the Capstone Program in Creative Writing.
 Although students will receive University credit for additional writing courses (such as repeated enrollment in 323, 324, 423, or 424), only one such course will count for English credit.
 Additional writing course credits will not count toward the Capstone.

 Students who have maintained a 3.5 English GPA may apply for honors in creative writing after they have been accepted into the Capstone Program.

 Honors will be awarded based on the student maintaining a 3.5 English GPA, a 3.4 cumulative GPA, and earning a grade of A- or better on the thesis.
 The College of LSA will not award honors degrees if the student does not have the minimum cumulative GPA.

-Director, Creative Writing Sub-concentration
+Director, Undergraduate Program in Creative Writing

 English Undergraduate Studies Office